The APX-hardness of the Traveling Tournament Problem: The Second Property

 An illustration of the normal games after extending one normal super-game for $k=3$ and $d=2$ is shown in Table~\ref{left-example}.
 All games between one team in $U_i$ and one in $U_j$ are arranged.

-\begin{lemma} There are no more than $k$-consecutive home/away games in the first $m^2-1$ time slots. \end{lemma} \begin{proof} We use `A' and `H' to denote an away game and a home game, respectively.
+\begin{lemma} There are no more than $k$ consecutive home/away games in the first $m^2-1$ blocks. \end{lemma} \begin{proof} We use `A' and `H' to denote an away game and a home game, respectively.

-By the design of left and normal super-games, it is clear that games in each time slot satisfy the constraint.
-Assume that there are more than $k$-consecutive home/away games for team $t_i$ at the joint of time slots $Q$ and $Q+1$.
+By the design of left and normal super-games, it is clear that games in each block satisfy the constraint.
+Assume that there are more than $k$ consecutive home/away games for team $t_i$ at the joint of blocks $Q$ and $Q+1$.
 Recall that the states of each team on days $2i-1$ and $2i$ in each left super-game are AH or HA.
 So, team $t_i$ cannot be from super-team $U_{m^2}$ since $U_{m^2}$ always plays left super-games.
 Assume that team $t_i$ is from super-team $U_{i'}$ ($i'\neq m$).
-Moreover, there should be a normal super-game for $U_{i'}$ in time slot $Q$ or $Q+1$.
+Moreover, there should be a normal super-game for $U_{i'}$ in block $Q$ or $Q+1$.
 For the sake of presentation, we use $L$ and $N$ (resp., $\overline{L}$ and $\overline{N}$) to indicate an away (resp, a home) left and normal super-game of super-team $U_{i'}$.
-According to the rotation scheme of the construction, there are six cases for the super-games of super-team $U_{i'}$ in time slots $Q$ and $Q+1$: $NL$, $NN$, $\overline{L}N$, and $\overline{NL}$, $\overline{NN}$, $\overline{\overline{L}N}$.
+According to the rotation scheme of the construction, there are six cases for the super-games of super-team $U_{i'}$ in blocks $Q$ and $Q+1$: $NL$, $NN$, $\overline{L}N$, and $\overline{NL}$, $\overline{NN}$, $\overline{\overline{L}N}$.
 Note that the first three cases are symmetrical with the last three.
 It is sufficient to consider the first three cases.
-In an away normal super-game, team $t_i$ plays $k'$-consecutive homes games on the first $k'$ days and $(k-k')$-consecutive homes games on the last $k-k'$ days where $0\leq k'\leq k-1$ depending on the position of $t_i$ in the $k$-path.
+In an away normal super-game, team $t_i$ plays $k'$ consecutive homes games on the first $k'$ days and $(k-k')$ consecutive homes games on the last $k-k'$ days where $0\leq k'\leq k-1$ depending on the position of $t_i$ in the $k$-path.
 For the joint of $NL$, since the states of $t_i$ are AH on the first two days of $L$, there are no consecutive home/away games.
-For the joint of $NN$, there are exactly $k$-consecutive home games.
+For the joint of $NN$, there are exactly $k$ consecutive home games.
 For the joint of $\overline{L}N$, since the states of $t_i$ are AH on the last two days of $\overline{L}$, there are at most $k'+1\leq k$ consecutive home games.
-Therefore, two consecutive time slots cannot create more than $k$-consecutive home/away games. \end{proof}
+Therefore, two consecutive blocks cannot create more than $k$ consecutive home/away games. \end{proof}